Request Assistance

 Services

 Bridge Meadows uses a strength-based approach to services, which recognizes that all individuals bring unique value and skills to the community.
-Beyond housing, the services offered are intended to be community-focused, encouraging intergenerational connectedness.
+Beyond housing, the services offered are community-focused, encouraging intergenerational connectedness.
 Staff members note that some of the most valuable programming is done organically, such as children riding bikes outside while elders watch them, or community gardens that are shared among all residents.
 In addition, the following formalized services are offered:

 One-On-One Support